Applying for a New License (Teen Drivers) in IllinoisPage Overview

 - If your learner’s permit has not yet expired before you apply for your driver’s license, you don’t owe this fee.

-You’ll need to pass a behind-the-wheel road test before the SOS will issue your initial driver’s license.
+You’ll need to pass a behind-the-wheel driving test before the SOS will issue your initial driver’s license.
 Make sure to bring the proof of vehicle registration and liability insurance for the car that you’ll be testing in.

 IL Initial License Driving Restrictions